kudoleh/iOS-Clean-Architecture-MVVM/README.md

-# Sample/Template iOS App using Clean Architecture and MVVM
+# Template iOS App using Clean Architecture and MVVM
 iOS Project implemented with Clean Layered Architecture and MVVM.
 (Can be used as Template project by replacing item name “Movie”)

 Medium post with detail description about this project: https://tech.olx.com/clean-architecture-and-mvvm-on-ios-c9d167d9f5b3